 Attend an event during the week of action

 Share the story!
-(Invite a visitor, social media, etc.)
+(Invite a visitor, post on social media, etc.)

 For whole school partnership the school community agrees to participate in ALL of the following ways during the week of action:

 Endorse: Your school is publicly listed as supporting BLM in Schools

 School Leadership is publicly supportive of the Week of Action

 Week of Action is on the school calendar

 Parents are informed of the Week of Action

 School shares the BLM lesson plans with teachers